Jorge-DevOps/Docker-con-Telegraf-InfluxDB-Grafana/README.md

 ### Usage

-execute
+Execute in your CLI

 ```shell
  git clone git@github.com:Jorge-DevOps/Docker-con-Telegraf-InfluxDB-Grafana.git with git Bash
 ```

 Here you will find several files necessary for the deployment of the project, the file that interests us in this section is docker-compose.yaml.

 This file contains the confdigurations of the official Docker images.

 ```shell
 cd Docker-con-Telegraf-InfluxDB-Grafana
 ```

-To download the images and execute the containers we can do it in different ways, in my case I will use docker-compse.
+To download the images and execute the containers we can do it in different ways, in my case I will use docker-compose.

 ```shell
 docker-compose up -d
 ```

 You should get the following output:
-#

 ![T](https://i.ibb.co/WGQrBnB/Captura-de-pantalla-2022-11-30-185656.png)

-### In this way he already has Grafana, Telegraf and influxdb contenders on top, so you should already have access to grafana via http on port 3000.
+### At this point we already has Grafana, Telegraf and influxdb contenders on top, so, you already have access to grafana via localhost on port :3000.

 * http://127.0.0.1:3000/

 * You can also check the status of the containers with the command docker ps
 ![T](https://i.ibb.co/ZBwGTFm/dgh.png)

-## Copyright and license

-The MIT License (MIT) [http://www.opensource.org/licenses/mit-license.php](http://www.opensource.org/licenses/mit-license.php)